dragoncoder047/aelith/roadmap&ideas.md

         1. try item currently holding
         2. try item looking at
         3. try item intersecting with (like door)
+    * [ ] do this eagerly and show a hint overlay with the bound buttons
     * [ ] need for a way to be fallback and invoke the hook and stop if the hook exists else continue
         * [ ] something like Lisp's `(multiple-value-bind)` or similar on the startHook command
 * [ ] implement nav mesh generation from world tiles